Multipartite entanglement at dynamical quantum phase transitions with non-uniformly spaced criticalities: Introduction

-Systematic studies reveal that if the initial state belongs to a disordered phase, multipartite entanglement can identify the presence of DQPT more efficiently, as compared to bipartite entanglement, except at the boundaries.
-Specifically, we observe that the time-averaged standard deviation of a geometric measure of multipartite entanglement \cite{ggm} (see also \cite{ggm2,ggm3,ggm4,ggm5}) detects the regions (in the system parameter space) corresponding to DQPT.
-These regions, obtained via analysis of multipartite entanglement, show a large overlap with those detected through singularities in the Loschmidt echo.
+On the other hand, systematic studies reveal that unlike in EQPT, bipartite entanglement fails as a detector for DQPT.
+However, we find that if the initial state belongs to a disordered phase, genuine multipartite entanglement \emph{can} identify a DQPT.
+Specifically, we observe that the time-averaged standard deviation of a geometric measure of multipartite entanglement \cite{ggm} (see also \cite{ggm2,ggm3,ggm4,ggm5}) has \emph{much} higher values when the final quench point falls in a region that corresponds to a DQPT than in regions without it.
+The regions show a large overlap with those detected through singularities in the Loschmidt echo.
+Our observation also indicates that low value of multipartite entanglement in the initial state, which indeed is a feature of ground states in the disordered phase, can be a plausible explanation for this asymmetric identification of DQPT with multiparty entanglement.

 The paper is organized as follows.
-We define and discuss the equilibrium phase diagram of the alternating field XY model with DM interaction (DATXY) model in Sec. \ref{sec:system}.
-The analysis of DQPT using Loschmidt amplitude is carried out in Sec. \ref{sec:DQPT_LE}.
-An analytical closed form expression of the rate function in the DATXY model is presented in Sec. \ref{sec:LE}.
-The non-analyticities of the rate function is analyzed in Sec. \ref{sec:nonana-ratefn} with the non-uniformly spaced critical times being computed in Sec. \ref{sec:non-uniform}.
-The connection between dynamical and equilibrium quantum phase transitions are discussed in Sec. \ref{sec:connection}.
-The detection of DQPT via entanglement is carried out in Sec. \ref{sec:ent}, specifically with bipartite entanglement in Sec. \ref{sec:entbi} and with multipartite entanglement in Sec. \ref{sec:entmul}.
-Finally, a conclusion is presented in Sec. \ref{sec:con}.
+The model Hamiltonian, its diagonalization, and its ground state phases are discussed in Sec. \ref{sec:system}.
+In Sec. \ref{sec:dqpt}, the DQPT exhibited by the model is analyzed via Loschmidt echo, while the same is reanalyzed by the tools of quantum information theory, namely by employing bipartite and genuine multipartite entanglement in Sec. \ref{sec:ent}.
+We finally conclude in Sec. \ref{sec:con}.